Justina David

-Justina David (born 1912, date of death unknown), sometimes credited as Justiniana David, was a Filipina film actress during the mid-20th century, often appearing as a martyred wife, a peasant, or a hopeless mother.
+Justina David (born 1912, date of death unknown), sometimes credited as Justiniana David, was a Filipina film actress during the mid-20th century, often appearing in a supporting role, as a martyred wife, a peasant, or a hopeless mother.
 Her career began before World War II and extended to the late 1960s.

 Born in 1912, she first appeared as a bit player in Sampaguita Pictures' Pasang Krus (Shouldered Cross), then progressed to various pre-war musical films at Sampaguita, including Magbalik ka, Hirang (Comeback, Darling), Gunita (Memory) with Corazon Noble, Carmen with Carmen Rosales, Balatkayo with Rudy Concepcion and Pagsuyo (Love).

-After World War II, in 1947, she made a comeback in the LVN Pictures films Backpay with Corazon Noble and Rogelio dela Rosa and Krus na Bituin (Crossed Star).
+After World War II, in 1947, she made a comeback in the LVN Pictures films Backpay with Corazon Noble, and Rogelio dela Rosa and Krus na Bituin (Crossed Star).

+In 1949, she was in the first all-color Philippines film, Batakyon XIII.

 In 1954, she returned to Sampaguita and made dozens of movies, including Pilya where she played the mother of Gloria Romero.

 In 1956, she moved to Larry Santiago Production for Mrs Jose Romulo with Jose Romulo himself.